 Did You Know: Consumers lost about $3.3 billion to identity fraud in 2020 alone as cases nearly doubled from the previous year.1 Now, this isn’t to scare you.
 It’s to prepare you.

-But what does PIA offer?
-How much will this security cost?
+You can learn more about the ins and outs of these services in our ultimate guide to VPNs, but today we’re going to be looking at one provider in particular.
+What does PIA offer?
+How much will this digital security cost?
 And do they have a subscription plan that’s right for you?

 Private Internet Access is one of those services that can be as easy or as complex as you want to make it.
 In my full review of Private Internet Access, I found that for the layperson, immediate protection is as simple as pushing a big green button.
 More advanced users, however, will be able to select their protocols, connection type, data authentication, and encryption.